 - Author.
 “Patent-Eligibility of ‘Methods of Treatment,’ and Possible Movement Toward Greater Eligibility,” BoMc Blog, June 21, 2018.

 - Author.
-“Third-Party Preissuance Submissions: A Great Tool with Some Risks,” BoMc Blog, November 7, 2017.
+“Third-Party Preissuance Submissions: A Useful Tool When Used Selectively,” BoMc Blog, November 7, 2017.

 - Author.
 “Strategies for Addressing Overly-Broad Competitor Patent Applications,” BoMc Blog, August 12, 2015.